John C. Raven: Biography

 John Carlyle Raven was born in London on 28 June 1902.
 His interest in psychology developed at an early age.
-Despite problems posed by the early death of his father – leaving him with a mother and two sisters to care for, and discouragement from his school teachers on account of his dyslexia, he insisted on pursuing these interests.
+Despite problems posed by the early death of his father—leaving him with a mother and two sisters to care for, and discouragement from his school teachers on account of his dyslexia—he insisted on pursuing these interests.

 To support his studies he worked as a teacher, and then as the head teacher, in a boarding school for children with physical disabilities.

-Based on archival material held by Pearson PLC in London that his interests were in topics that many would today regard as peripheral, such as the psychology of religion, particularly its spiritual/parapsychological components.
-Nevertheless, his detailed notes on his undergraduate laboratory work are remarkable.
+Based on archival material held by Pearson PLC in London, his interests were in topics that many would today regard as peripheral, such as the psychology of religion and its spiritual/parapsychological components.
+Detailed notes he took on his undergraduate laboratory work are preserved.

-Both his undergraduate and postgraduate studies were formally under the direction of Francis Aveling at Kings College, London, but it would appear that, certainly as a post-graduate he had little direct contact with him, his MSc dissertation being based on work carried out at the Royal Eastern Counties Institution.
+Both his undergraduate and postgraduate studies were formally under the direction of Francis Aveling at King's College London, but it would appear that, certainly as a post-graduate he had little direct contact with him, his MSc dissertation being based on work carried out at the Royal Eastern Counties Institution.

 As an undergraduate, he became friendly with Charles Spearman and that, shortly after graduation, this relationship led to an introduction to Lionel Penrose who needed an assistant.
 Penrose was a geneticist conducting an investigation of the genetic and environmental origins of mental deficiency.
 This involved administering the Stanford–Binet Intelligence Scales tests to all parents and siblings of children identified as "mentally deficient" by the school system in East Anglia.
 Around this time, he met his wife, Mary Elizabeth Wild, who became a crucial assistant throughout his life.